lastz/lastz/README.md

 be found at http://www.bx.psu.edu/~rsharris/lastz (in the form of tarballs).

 For information about installation and use, see https://lastz.github.io/lastz (equivalent to README.lastz.html in this repository).
-WARNING: That links to an older version of the README, as I have been unable to figure out how to update it.

 The UCSC genome browser group has included lastz and lastz_D in their prebuilt binaries (the version there might lag behind the latest version here):